silver13/H8_3D/README.md

 For this reason, the firmware currently uses the "#define LVC_PREVENT_RESET" to reduce the throttle when the battery is too low.

-Do not change the motor pins as setting the incorrectly will break the board.
+Do not change the motor pins as setting them incorrectly will break the board.

 ###Installation and Support